brooklynrail/brooklynrail-platform/content/events/2020/08/ursula-von-rydingsvard-with-amanda-gluibizzi-and-jason-rosenfeld.md

   We'll conclude with a poetry reading from Vi Khi Nao.
 people:
   - person: ursula-von-rydingsvard
-    event_bio: "Ursula Von Rydingsvard was born 1942 in Deensen, Germany.
+    event_bio: "Ursula von Rydingsvard was born 1942 in Deensen, Germany.
 She has lived and worked in New York City for over 40 years.
 Over a remarkable four-decade-long career, Ursula von Rydingsvard has become one of the most influential sculptors working today.
 She is best known for creating